-Research has gone on since the 1970s investigating cannabis for asthma treatment.
-The findings are positive, that cannabis improves lung function and THC acts as a bronchodilator.
+Doctors have researched cannabis as an asthma treatment since the 1970’s.
+The findings are positive: cannabis improves lung function and THC acts as a bronchodilator.
 Should asthmatics take to smoking cannabis?

 Most asthmatics avoid smoke for one important reason; smoke is a powerful trigger for asthmatic attacks.
-Truthfully, any organic material that undergoes incomplete combustion will produce byproducts that are carcinogenic and irritating to delicate lung tissue.
+Truthfully, any organic material undergoing incomplete combustion will produce carcinogenic byproducts and irritate delicate lung tissue.
 This is potentially harmful for all people, but especially so for those with asthma.
-So, when asthmatics are told they should try cannabis for asthma treatment, there is automatic disbelief.
+So, when asthmatics hear they should try cannabis for asthma treatment, they automatically distrust it.
 Science says to look again.

-Studies have shown that THC is a good bronchodilator, especially when taken orally, and this can ease the symptoms of asthma.
-In 1973.
-The New England Journal of Medicine published data stating that, “Marihuana smoke, unlike cigarette smoke, causes bronchodilation rather than broncho-constriction, and unlike 0piates, does not cause central respiratory depression.”
+Studies have shown that THC is a good bronchodilator, especially when taken orally, and that it can ease the symptoms of asthma.
+In 1973 The New England Journal of Medicine published data that states, “Marihuana smoke, unlike cigarette smoke, causes bronchodilation rather than broncho-constriction, and unlike 0piates, does not cause central respiratory depression.”

-Asthma is a chronic disease that causes patient airways to narrow and swell (due to inflammation) during an attack.
-The results is that the asthmatic begins to wheeze, cough, gasp for breath and may even collapse.
+Asthma is a chronic disease causing patient airways to narrow and swell (due to inflammation) during an attack.
+The results is that the asthmatic begins to wheeze, cough, gasp for breath, and may even collapse.
 In some cases, asthma attacks can be fatal if the victim does not receive immediate medical attention for the swelling.

-Statistics from the National Heart, Lung, and Blood Institute, indicate that over 25 million Americans suffer from asthma, which begins in early childhood.
+Statistics from the National Heart, Lung, and Blood Institute, indicate that over 25 million Americans suffer from asthma.
+The disease begins in early childhood.
 The most common treatments for asthma are fast acting bronchodilators (beta agonists) which reverse the narrowing of the airways so that the victim can resume a normal breathing pattern.
 Steroids are also commonly used in the treatment due to anti inflammatory properties.

 But just like with many pharma, the side effects of long term use tend to negatively impact overall health and wellbeing.
-This has led to patients seeking alternative treatments, and cannabis is a promising alternative.
+This has led patients to seek alternative treatments, and cannabis is a promising alternative.

-Cannabis for asthma treatment has shown incredible promise is several important ways.
+Cannabis for asthma treatment has shown incredible promise in several important ways.
 Here are the top five reasons to consider cannabis for asthma treatment: